egordm/MGTCOM/documents/Documents/Proposal/021_community_structures.md

+% Feedback: Define what a "network" and a "dynamic network" is.
+(Probably should go into preliminaries)

 ### Dynamic Communities

 Similar to how communities can be found in static networks, dynamic communities extend this definition by utilizing the temporal dimension to define their life cycle/evolution over a dynamic network.
 A dynamic community is characterized by a collection of communities and a set of transformations on these communities over time.

 This persistence of communities across time subjected to progressive changes is an important problem to tackle.
 Though, as noted by [@rossettiCommunityDiscoveryDynamic2018] the problem can be compared to the famous “the ship of Theseus” paradox.
 Because (verbatim), *deciding if an element composed of several entities at a given instant is the same or not as another one composed of some—or even none—of such entities at a later point in time is necessarily arbitrary and cannot be answered unambiguously*.

 Most of the works agree on two atomic transformations on the communities, including node/edge appearance and vanishing.
-While some such as [@pallaQuantifyingSocialGroup2007; @asurEventbasedFrameworkCharacterizing2009; @cazabetUsingDynamicCommunity2012] define a more extensive set of transformations (also referred to as events) which may be more interesting for analytical purposes:
+In  other works such as [@pallaQuantifyingSocialGroup2007; @asurEventbasedFrameworkCharacterizing2009; @cazabetUsingDynamicCommunity2012] authors define a more high-level set of transformations (also referred to as events) built on top of the atomic ones.
+These transformations more interesting for analytical purposes and include:

 * Birth, when a new community emerges at a given time.
 * Death, when a community disappears.
 All nodes belonging to this community lose their membership.